 The photography goal for most, seems to be strictly razor sharp images.
 But I like how some of the images I capture come out slightly soft, painterly and lovely.
 So I shoot, and keep what speaks to me, not what someone elses idea of a perfect photograph is.
 Be it tack sharp or not, its what you capture that matters, not a technical criteria.

 I photograph animals, even insects, because I like them, landscapes and old abandoned things mostly.
-I sometimes throw the cameras in the car and take off driving to find interesting things to shoot.
+I sometimes throw the cameras in the car and take off driving for the day, to find interesting things to shoot.

-It may be only post with barbed wire, a cow or a windmill.
-As long as it beckons me to save it, in that moment in time, that’s all I need.
+It may be only a post with barbed wire, a cow or a windmill.
+As long as it beckons me to save it, in that moment in time, I will.

 The portfolios and shop prints will always be changing to make room for newer images.